-In our primary specifications of the model in equation (1), Score_j is the licensure test score of teacher j standardized across all years of test takers.
+In our primary specifications of the model in Eq.
+(1), Score, is the licensure test score of teacher j standardized across all years of test takers.
 The coefficient β_4 in these specifications can be interpreted as the extent to which continuous licensure test scores provide a "signal" of future teacher effectiveness (i.e., the expected increase in student performance associated with a one standard deviation increase in the licensure test score of teacher j).
-We can also mitigate concerns about nonlinearities and ceiling effects in test scores (see Figure 2) by estimating additional specifications that replace Score_j with a vector of indicators for the quartile of the distribution of test scores for teachers in that sample (Q2, Q3, or Q4, with the reference category being Q1) that the test score of teacher j falls into.24 In these specifications, β_4 is actually a vector of coefficients, each of which represents the expected increase in a student's test score associated with having a teacher with a test score in the second, third, or fourth quartile (respectively), relative to having a teacher with a test score in the lowest quartile.25
+We can also mitigate concerns about nonlinearities and ceiling effects in test scores (see Fig. 2) by estimating additional specifications that replace Score; with a vector of indicators for the quartile of the distribution of test scores for teachers in that sample (Q2, Q3, or Q4, with the reference category being Q1) that the test score of teacher j falls into.
+24 In these specifications, β_4 is actually a vector of coefficients, each of which represents the expected increase in a student's test score associated with having a teacher with a test score in the second, third, or fourth quartile (respectively), relative to having a teacher with a test score in the lowest quartile.25 We do not consider indicators for whether candidates passed the test because, as discussed in the previous section and as illustrated by Figs. 2 and 3, very few candidates in the sample failed these tests on the first attempt.